-Year Ended December 31, Six Months Ended June 30, 2015 2016 2016 2017 (unaudited) (in thousands, except per share data) Consolidated statement of comprehensive loss data: (iii tiiousaiius, excep ot per snare data) Research and development expenses £ (5,655) £ (7,904) £ (3,784) £ (3,689) Administrative expenses (1,251) (1,143) (908) (637) Initial public offering related expenses (1,066) Net foreign exchange (losses) gains (8) 599 318 (161) Operating loss (6,914) (8,448) (4,374) (5,553) Finance income 406 283 167 91 Loss before tax (6,508) (8,165) (4,207) (5,462) Income tax credit 1,176 2,116 1,090 1,077 Loss for the period (5,332) (6,049) (3,117) (4,385) Other comprehensive (expense) income: Items that may be reclassified subsequently to profit or loss: Exchange differences on translation of foreign operations (1) (2) 4 (1) Total comprehensive loss for the period £ (5,333) £ (6,051) £ (3,113) £ (4,386) Basic and diluted loss per share £ (0.06) £ (0.06) £ (0.03) £ (0.05)
+2016 er-

+er-

+Consultated et tour out of community loss date. (in thousands, except per- share data)

+Consolidated statement of comprehensive loss data:

+Research and development expenses £ (5,655) £ (7,904)

+Administrative expenses (1,251) (1,143)

+Net foreign exchange (losses) gains (8) 599

+Operating loss (6,914) (8,448)

+Finance income 406 283

+Loss before tax (6,508) (8,165)

+Income tax credit 1,176 2,116

+Loss for the year (5,332) (6,049)

+Other comprehensive expense:

+Exchange differences on translation of foreign operations (1) (2)

+Total comprehensive loss £ (5,333) £ (6,051)

+Basic and diluted loss per share £ (0.06) £ (0.06)

-The following table presents our consolidated statement of financial position data as of June 30, 2017 on:
+The following table presents our consolidated statement of financial position data as of December 31, 2016 on:

-- · an actual basis; - a pro forma basis to give effect to the automatic conversion, immediately prior to the completion of this offering, of all issued series A convertible participating shares, series B convertible participating shares, founder ordinary 1 shares and founder ordinary 2 shares into ordinary shares on a one-for-one basis; and - a pro forma as adjusted basis to give further effect to the sale by us of ADSs in this offering at an offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- an actual basis; - a pro forma basis to give effect to the automatic conversion, immediately prior to the completion of this offering, of all issued series A convertible participating shares, series B convertible participating shares, founder ordinary 1 shares and founder ordinary 2 shares into ordinary shares on a one-for-one basis; and - a pro forma as adjusted basis to give further effect to the sale by us of ADSs in this offering at an offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-As of June 30, 2017
+A As of December 31, 2016

-Actual (unaudited) Pro Forma (in thousands) Pro Forma as Adjusted(1)
+Actual Pro Forma Pro Forma as Adjusted(1)

-Consolidated statement of financial position data: (iii tiiousaiius)
+Consolidated statement of financial position data: (in thousands)

-Cash and cash equivalents £ 15,918 £15,918 £
+Cash and cash equivalents £ 19,990 £ £

-Total assets 23,643 23,643
+Total assets 27,214

-Share capital 663 967
+Share capital 663

-Share premium 304
+Share premium 42,770

-Retained earnings(2) 15,825 15,825

-Total equity attributable to equity holders 21,387 21,387

-Total liabilities (2,256) (2,256)
+Total liabilities (1,973)

+Accumulated deficit (22,256)

+Total equity 25,241

-- (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming no change in the assumed initial public offering price per ADS and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (2) The retained earnings balance includes the impact of the reduction of our share premium account and corresponding increase to our retained earnings (accumulated deficit) account reflected as of June 30, 2017 in connection with our re-registration as a public limited company, as further described in footnote 10 to the unaudited consolidated interim financial statements.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming no change in the assumed initial public offering price per ADS and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.